ajama0609/emg_hand_manipulation/SpikeEmg/README.md

 **Params size (MB):** 0.16
 **Estimated Total Size (MB):** 0.17

+## How to use this Resource
+ - Matlab scripts in the s1/ folder Preprocessing.m run once to generate .csv file with features.
+ - SpikeEMG contains python script.
+ -  Requirements.txt contains dependancies.

 ## Evaluation
 - Achieved a test accuracy of **90.89%** with fewer than 100K parameters.